Long range correlation in cosmic microwave background radiation: Introduction

-After the first year of {\it WMAP} data, the statistical isotropy and Gaussianity of the CMB anisotropy have attracted considerable attention.
-Tantalizing evidence of statistical isotropy breakdown and non-Gaussianity have mounted in the {\it WMAP} first year sky maps, using a variety of different methods.
-Since the observed CMB sky is a single realization of the underlying correlation, the detection of statistical isotropy violation or correlation patterns pose a great observational challenge.
-In order to extract more information from the rich source of information provided by present (and future) CMB maps, it is important to design as many independent statistical methods as possible to study deviations from standard statistics, such as statistical isotropy.
-Since statistical isotropy can be violated in many different ways, various statistical methods can come to different conclusions.
-Each method by design is more sensitive to a special kind of statistical isotropy violation.
-Recently bipolar power spectrum has shown no strong evidence of statistical isotropy violation \cite{hajian05,hajian04}, but analysis of the distribution of extrema in {\it WMAP} sky maps has indicated non-Gaussianity and to some extent, violation of statistical isotropy \cite{larson} .
-The Gaussianity of primordial fluctuations is a key assumption of modern cosmology, motivated by simple models of inflation \cite{mu81,haw82,guth85}.
-The statistical properties of the primordial fluctuations generated by the inflationary cosmology are closely related to the cosmic microwave background radiation anisotropy and a measurement of non-Gaussianity is a direct test of the inflation paradigm.
-If CMB anisotropy is Gaussian, then the angular power spectrum fully specifies its statistical properties.
-Many authors have searched for non-Gaussian signatures in CMB data using peak distributions \cite{bar86,bond87}, the genus curve \cite{col88,smoot94}, peak correlations \cite{kog96} and global Minkowski functionals methods \cite{win97}.
-More recently, the techniques used for the detection of non-Gaussianity in hydrodynamic turbulence was applied for CMB data \cite{sree03,sa05a}.
-Moreover the Gaussianity of CMB in different angular scales have been tested \cite{kog96,heavens98,schmalzing98,ferreira98,pando98,bromley99,banday00,contaldi00,mukherjee00,magueijo00,novikov00,sandvik01,magueijo01,barreiro00,phillips01,komatsu02,komatsu01,kunz01,aghanim01,cayon02,park01,shandarin02,wu01,santos02,polenta02}.
-Most of the previous works only tested the consistency between the CMB data and simulated Gaussian realizations and so far they found no significant evidence for cosmological non-Gaussianity.
+Since the observed CMB sky is a single realization of the map of the large scale structures, the detection of statistical isotropy violation or correlation patterns pose a great observational challenge.
+In order to extract more information from the rich source of information provided by present (and future) CMB maps \cite{planck1,planck2,spt}, it is important to design as many independent statistical methods as possible to study deviations from standard statistics, such as statistical isotropy and possible correlations.
+Since statistical isotropy can be violated in many different ways \cite{ack07}, various statistical methods can come to different conclusions.
+Each method by design is more sensitive to a special kind of statistical isotropy violation \cite{zhen10,amir10,tarun10}.
+Based on bipolar power spectrum, it has shown no strong evidence of statistical isotropy violation \cite{hajian05,hajian04,amir06}, but analysis of the distribution of extrema in {\it WMAP} sky maps has indicated non-Gaussianity and to some extent, violation of statistical isotropy \cite{larson}.
+In addition there are many criteria have been introduced to measure the statistical isotropy of CMB such as, quadratic maximum-likelihood \cite{dun09}, multipole vectors \cite{car10} and more recently P. Naselsky et. al. used symmetry of CMB map to determine statistical isotropy as well as non-Gaussianity \cite{nas11}.